richelbilderbeek/paper_critical_ai/docs/paper.md

 ### Experiment

-- Take a dataset and the code of a published paper with a known flaw
+- Take a dataset and the code of a published paper which we are doubting the validity of
 - D1.
 Ask an AI to read the dataset
 - D2.
 Describe the dataset
 - **Q0**: Describe the conclusion [Can AI distinguish what the conclusions are?]